 *If you have previously used your benefit at another University, you will need to submit the Change of Place of Training form.
 You will receive a new Certificate of Eligibility after your submission.

 2. Complete the Carson-Newman Veteran Educational Assistance Packet.
 The packet is attached to this link.
 Completion of this packet will be required for benefits certification.
 This is a one-time action to receive military education benefits at Carson-Newman University.
 On page 6 of the packet, you will acknowledge your understanding of the policies to receiving military education benefits at Carson-Newman University.
 I have attached these policies for your review to this link.
-You may submit the packet by email (firstname.lastname@example.org), fax (865-471-2013) or by hand to the Office of Military Services.
+You may submit the packet by email (firstname.lastname@example.org), fax (865-471-2013) or by hand to the Registrar's Office.

 3. Submit your "Certificate of Eligibility".
 This will come in the mail 4-8 weeks following your application submission.
-You may submit it by email (email@example.com), fax (865-471-2013) or by hand to the Office of Military Services.
+You may submit it by email (email@example.com), fax (865-471-2013) or by hand to the Registrar's Office.